arunkumar9t2/lynket-browser/README.md

 width="200"
     hspace="10" vspace="10">

-Chromer utilizes Chrome Custom Tab API from Google Chrome to create a customized browsing experience while utilizing benefits of Google Chrome like data saver, saved passwords, history sync etc.
+Chromer utilizes Chrome Custom Tab API to create a customized browsing experience while adding innovative features like background loading with floating bubbles, article mode and multitasking using Android's recent menu.

 Chromer is available for free on the Google Play Store.